Search by Keyword

 The backlog of Beatles material that Capitol had at its disposal was not only due to there being a year and a half's worth of recorded material The Beatles had produced.
 It also had to do with the difference in how British and American albums were constructed.
 British albums most generally didn’t contain the tracks released on singles, where American albums normally did contain tracks used on singles, the record companies realizing that "hit singles sell albums."
 EMI also felt that British Beatles albums should contain 14 tracks if possible, a standard that was not necessarily held to by other British groups at the time.
 Nonetheless, producer George Martin strived to hold to this criteria, a standard that other countries did not subscribe to.

-We also must remember that Capitol did not issue the majority of the songs that were contained on the recently released “Introducing…The Beatles” album issued on Vee-Jay Records.
-Both record labels were currently involved in multiple lawsuits in order to establish which of them was the rightful owner of these recordings, which mostly encompassed the first British Beatles album “Please Please Me.”
+We also must remember that Capitol did not issue the majority of the songs that were contained on the recently released Vee-Jay “Introducing…The Beatles” album.
+Both of these record labels were currently involved in multiple lawsuits in order to establish which of them had the legal right to release these recordings, which mostly encompassed the first British Beatles album entitled “Please Please Me.”
 Capitol, at this point, wisely chose to stay away from the songs which Vee-Jay had included on this album, although they did include the Vee-Jay owned “Thank You Girl” for which they had to pay a small fee (2 cents per album sold) to Vee-Jay for issuing it on this second Capitol album.

 This subliminal tactic worked very well.
 While Vee-Jay and MGM Records (who both released compilation albums in February of 1964 which only contained four Beatles tracks each) inundated the record stores trying to sell Beatles-related product, Capitol made no bones about emphasizing that they were the ones bringing The Beatles into American homes.
 Capitol promotional ads contained phrases such as “THE Beatles albums are on Capitol” and “It’s ALL Beatles” (not just four songs).